bartoginski/Jokes-generator/README.md

 ---
 ### Meaning of existence
-I'm just joking, here you will not know the answer to that
+I'm just joking, here you will not know the answer

 ---
 ![](src/sample_joke.png)